About the Centre Block project

 Enlarged image of an old ventilation system in a basement

-Ventilation systems, at the end of their useful life, need to be replaced (click to view enlarged image)
+The old ventilation systems were at the end of their useful life and are being replaced (click to view enlarged image)

-The Centre Block project is part of a group of other important reconstruction projects involving the triad (Centre Block, West Block and East Block).
+The Centre Block project is part of a group of other important projects involving the buildings on Parliament Hill.

 Learn more about the Centre Block and its history.